rajasingh01/path_finder/README.md

 - `-u, --url`: Base URL to check for hidden paths.
 - `-w, --payload-list`: (Optional) Path to a file containing a list of payloads for hidden paths.
 Default is `payloads.txt`.
+- `-h` : for all functional detail needed.

 4. Wait for the script to finish.
 The results will be saved in a file named `hidden_paths.txt` in the same directory.